akatav/akatav.github.io/chapter1.md

 # Introduction

 Fisher's Discriminant Analysis (hitherto referred to as _FDA_) is a dimensionality reduction method in statistical data analysis.
 In this article, we aim to discuss FDA in detail, both mathematically and implementation-wise.
-Given a labelled dataset _D_ in _d_ dimensions, d>=2, with _K_ output class labels, _FDA_ aims to find a _discriminant_ in a lower dimension _d'_ \lt  _d_ onto which _D_ is projected.
+Given a labelled dataset _D_ in _d_ dimensions, d>=2, with _K_ output class labels, _FDA_ aims to find a _discriminant_ in a lower dimension d'<d onto which _D_ is projected.
 The projected data points belonging to the _K_ classes are well seperated on this discriminant.

 Figure 1:
 ![Scatterplot](images/Fig1.png "Fisher's discriminant")